heidyzs/MathResearch/README.md

 * `MLE_Mixture_Distributions.R`: script containing mixture distribution analysis but using MLE to estimate parameters.
 Uses truncated normal distribution to fit likelihood.
 Script can be modified to use a skew normal distribution by changing the `log.lik` function within the script.
 * `Skew_Normal_Serial.R`: script containing bootstrap CI analysis using a skew normal distribution.
 Serial version that is slower.
 * `Skew_Normal_Vectorized_Parallel.R`: script containing bootstrap CI analysis using a skew normal distribution.
 Uses vectorized parallel version that is faster to run.
+* `stanmod.stan`: script containing stan code matching priors derived from Bangor et. al., 2008
+* `MLE_Bayes_Stan.R`: script for simulation involving stan code
+* `Code for App.R`: Some thoughts on what is needed for shiny App